The Whole Ten Yards: Plot

-Frustrated by her poor sex life with Jimmy, Jill attempts to seduce Oz but is interrupted by Jimmy, who knocks Oz out and regains his passion for Jill and his work as the two have sex in the bathroom.
-Re-arming themselves at Oz's house, the three are attacked by an unknown marksman and Strabo is killed in the crossfire.
-Jimmy insults Jill’s capabilities and coldly dismisses Oz; Jill leaves.
+Frustrated by her poor sex life with Jimmy, Jill attempts to seduce Oz, but is interrupted by Jimmy.
+He knocks out Oz, regaining his passion for Jill and his work, so the two have sex in the bathroom.
+Re-arming themselves at Oz's, the trio are attacked by an unknown marksman and Strabo is killed in the crossfire.
+Jimmy insults Jill's capabilities and coldly dismisses Oz; Jill leaves.
 Oz retreats to his practice where he is met by Jimmy, who apologizes for recent events.
-The two are chloroformed by Oz's new receptionist Julie, revealed to be the sister of Frankie Figgs, seeking revenge for Oz and Jimmy's role in her brother's death.
+They are then chloroformed by Oz's new receptionist Julie, revealed to be the sister of Frankie Figgs, seeking revenge for their role in her brother's death.

-Waking up beside Cynthia and Jimmy in Laszlo's apartment, Oz is shocked to learn that the entire situation has been planned by Jimmy and Cynthia to find Laszlo's half of the first dollar he ever stole, which he had torn and divided between Jimmy and Yanni as kids.
+Waking up beside Cynthia and Jimmy in Laszlo's apartment, Oz is shocked to learn that the entire situation has been planned by Jimmy and Cynthia to find Laszlo's half of the first dollar he ever stole, which he had torn and divided between Jimmy and Janni as kids.
 As Laszlo prepares to kill them, Jill arrives, having tied up Strabo's body in her car with explosives to appear alive, and threatens to detonate unless Laszlo releases Oz and Cynthia.
-Asking to join Laszlo's organization, Jill is ordered to kill Jimmy, who tells her she'll never be a successful hitter before she shoots him in the heart.
+Asking to join Laszlo's organization, Jill is ordered to kill Jimmy, who tells her she will not be considered a successful hitter unless she shoots him in the heart.

 Jill's car explodes as Laszlo's men try to release Strabo, revealing Jill was in on the plan and shot Jimmy with blanks.
-Jules is exposed as the shooter who killed Strabo, and Laszlo shoots her.
+Jules is exposed as the shooter who killed Strabo, so Laszlo shoots her.
 Jimmy, unable to kill the man who raised him, has Jill shoot Laszlo in the foot.
-Jimmy and Cynthia further reveal that Laszlo's half of the dollar combines with Jimmy’s to reveal the number for a $280 million bank account.
+Jimmy and Cynthia further reveal that Laszlo's half of the dollar combines with Jimmy's to reveal the number for a $280 million bank account.
 Jill reveals she is pregnant, and the four drive away as Laszlo is arrested.